 Although I haven’t got a chance to try A2 Hosting’s support with any complicated problem, I feel that they are knowledgeable and competent enough.

 I have even tried the money-back policy on an unused hosting account, and I received a refund in my PayPal account within one week.
-So, there is no problem there either.
+So, there is nothing to complain about that either.

 Uptime & Reliability